Set up EU taxes in your Shopify store

 To set VAT rates for the OSS scheme and charge your customers' shipping country VAT rates on all orders:

-4. In the Collect VAT window, select the One-Stop Shop registration option and click Next.
+4. In the Collect across the EU window, select the Collect using a One Stop Shop (OSS) registration option.

 6. Save your changes by clicking on the Collect VAT button.